 |Infiniti QX50 car insurance||Average annual premium|

 Car insurance for Infiniti QX80

 The Infiniti QX80 is the company’s full size SUV.
-It is also one of Infiniti’s most expensive models, with an MSRP of $70,600.
+It is also one of Infiniti’s most expensive models, with a starting MSRP of $71,100.
 The QX80 has a luxury interior, including a third row of seating and advanced safety features.
 The average cost of insurance is above average, but it is not the most expensive Infiniti model to insure, based on our rate data.
 The following table highlights the average annual rate for minimum and full coverage Infiniti QX80 insurance:

 |Infiniti QX80 car insurance||Average annual premium|

 The car insurance company you choose can have a big impact on the cost of your insurance.
 The five providers in the table below, which rank as the best car insurance companies in 2022, offer the cheapest Infiniti insurance rates.
 However, you can see that each carrier charges a different rate for the same model.

 While each driver pays a different rate for insurance, the following table can help you determine which provider might be the cheapest based on the Infiniti model you own.

 Average annual premium for full coverage by model